 Established in 1777 Devoted to Sake Brewing Komaizumi

-Morita Shoubee Co., Ltd.
+Morita Shoube Co., Ltd.

-250 Years of Sake Brewing and the History of Shichinohe for Time Immemorial
+250 Years of Sake Brewing and the History of Shichinohe For time immemorial

 Shichinohe Town has been known as a horse breeding area within the Nanbu (eastern Aomori and northern Iwate) region of Japan.
 It is well-known for the warhorse Ikezuki, which fought in the vanguard at the Battle of Ujigawa (1184), and other famous horses, and even in the present day, a number of famous race horses have been bred here.
 Furthermore, many small ema plaques have been discovered at the Kodako Fudou and Mirumachi Kannon Temples, structures built in the Muromachi period (14th to 16th centuries).
-These plaques have beautiful pictures of horses on them, and discoveries such as these have shown just how long these close relationships between people and horses have lasted over the years.
+These plaques have beautiful pictures of horses on them, and discoveries such as these have shown just how long this close relationship between people and horses has lasted over the years.